Exploring Whidbey and Camano in the off-season sometimes means getting your travel in before winter’s early sunsets.

 I took a deep breath and relaxed.
 It was all there, and would remain bathed in winter’s golden hour for a while longer.

-Although actually a part of adjacent Fidalgo Island and not on Whidbey Island, this December Beach of the Month is part of Whidbey’s signature state park, Deception Pass State Park.
+Although actually a part of adjacent Fidalgo Island and not on Whidbey Island, this beach is part of Whidbey’s signature state park, Deception Pass State Park.

 On the Pier